Our Mission

 Pittsfield CityJazz Festival

 The Pittsfield CityJazz Festival was formed in 2005 to present mainstream and traditional jazz in a downtown setting.
-Over its first five years, the festival presented such headline talent as:
+Over the years, the festival presented such headline talent as:

-- up-and-coming artists such as Grace Kelly (her first appearance at the age of 14);
+• up-and-coming artists such as Brandon Goldberg, Veronica Swift, and Grace Kelly (her first appearance at the age of 14);

-The New England Jazz Ensemble released a live recording of their appearance at the first festival in 2005.
-That inaugural festival’s opening act, The New Black Eagle Jazz Band, was the first group to make a return engagement, appearing with the Pittsfield CityJazz Youth Orchestra in 2008.
+The New England Jazz Ensemble released a live recording of their appearance at the first Pittsfield CityJazz Festival in 2005.

 Jazz throughout the year

 In addition to the festival, Berkshires Jazz presents concerts during April (Jazz Appreciation Month) and throughout the year.
-A wide range of performers has included NEA Jazz Master Randy Weston, as well as groups featuring guest soloists such as Marvin Stamm, Gary Smulyan, Bill Mays, Eli Newberger, and Noah Baerman.
+Highlights have included centennial tributes to Thelonious Monk, Buddy Rich, and Billie Holiday.
+A wide range of performers has included NEA Jazz Master Randy Weston, when we declared him a Berkshires Jazz Living Legend, as well as groups featuring guest soloists such as Marvin Stamm, Gary Smulyan, Bill Mays, Eli Newberger, Houston Person, and Noah Baerman

 The festival also presents Jazz About Town, (a.k.a. “the jazz crawl”), featuring local musicians in restaurants across the city.
 Dozens of venues have featured all genres of instrumental and vocal jazz, all at no cover, in advance of weekend headline concerts.
 Restaurant owners report increased attendance and longer visits by patrons on the nights when they have participated in this aspect.

 In an effort to keep prices at an accessible level, the Pittsfield CityJazz Festival has successfully partnered with several local, regional, and national organizations to underwrite various components.
-Starting with Legacy Banks in 2005, sponsors have included Greylock Federal Credit Union, TD Bank, North Coast Brewing Co., Time Warner Cable, MTV/Nickelodeon, the National Endowment for the Arts, The Feigenbaum Foundation, Berkshire Bank, and the Pittsfield Cultural Council.
-Local merchants have provided thousands of dollars in in-kind services such as ReadWebCo, The Berkshire Eagle, Aldam Press, and Wood Brothers Music.
+Starting with Legacy Banks in 2005, sponsors have included Greylock Federal Credit Union, TD Bank, North Coast Brewing Co., Time Warner Cable, MTV/Nickelodeon, the National Endowment for the Arts, The Feigenbaum Foundation, Berkshire Bank, the Pittsfield and Massachusetts Cultural Councils, and the Mill Town Foundation.
+Local merchants have provided thousands of dollars in in-kind services such as ReadWebCo, The Berkshire Eagle, and Wood Brothers Music.